-This is a classic Italian recipe that highlights the aroma of white truffles, which is so ephemeral you need to add them only at the last minute.
+This is a classic Italian truffle risotto that highlights the aroma of white truffles, which is so ephemeral you need to add them only at the last minute.
 I use Oregon white truffles for this dish, as well as Oregon white truffle oil, which you can buy online.
 Obviously Italian white truffles will work, too.

 Take away the truffles and you still have a lovely risotto, but there is really no substitute for them.

 Use good risotto rice, too, preferably imported from Italy.
 I prefer Carnaroli rice, but Arborio or the little Vialone nano rices will work as well.
 You have to use risotto rice or it won’t work — different rice takes up different amounts of water, and they have different starch structures, too.
 Arborio is very easy to find.

-- 1 1/2 cups risotto rice (Arborio, Carnaroli, Vialone Nano)
+- 1 1/2 cups risotto rice Arborio, Carnaroli, Vialone Nano

 - 2 shallots, minced